June 13-15, 2023 | Bangkok, Thailand | Royal Orchid Sheraton Hotel & Towers

-VARN2023 will be hosted and sponsored jointly with UNICEF.
-This meeting will be an open, in-person event with facilitation of virtual presentations, as needed.
-Conference sessions will provide a space for exploration and facilitate the wide dissemination of a growing body of knowledge, practice, and evidence-informed strategies for driving action across the vaccination acceptance and demand ecosystem.
+The Sabin Vaccine Institute’s Vaccination Acceptance Research Network (VARN) will be hosting its second annual conference co-convened with UNICEF and co-sponsored by Gavi, the Vaccine Alliance and in support of COVID-19 Vaccine Delivery Partnership priority countries.
+This meeting will be an in-person event with facilitation of virtual presentations as needed.
+Conference sessions will provide a space for exploration and facilitate the wide dissemination of a growing body of knowledge, practice, and evidence-informed strategies for driving action across the vaccination acceptance, demand and delivery ecosystem.
 A ‘post-live’ publishing of recorded sessions will be made available to all registrants on the conferencing website.

-In 2022, Sabin’s inaugural VARN conference and the UNICEF-affiliated COVID-19 global demand event brought together over 1500 global experts as registered attendees across 126 countries.
+In 2022, Sabin’s inaugural VARN conference and the COVID-19 global demand event, co-hosted by UNICEF and partners, brought together over 1500 global experts as registered attendees across 126 countries.
 Participants represented diverse disciplines including global health and policy, research and academia, and healthcare and health communications.

-Watch this space for the upcoming speaker announcements and agenda and explore the VARN2022 conference report and recordings for insights from last year’s convening.
+Watch this space for speaker announcements and the agenda.
+Explore the VARN2022 conference report and recordings for insights from last year’s convening.